 During each trapping period, traps were set outside in yards, alleys and vacant lots in areas exhibiting signs of potential or observed rodent activity.
-We set 30 tomahawk traps at each site for a minimum of three continuous nights, with trapping sustained until the trap rate reached an asymptote (i.e., we “trapped out” a site).
+We set 30 tomahawk traps at each site for a minimum of three continuous nights, with trapping sustained until the trap rate reached an approximate asymptote (i.e., we “trapped out” a site).
 Traps were baited and set at dusk and checked early the following morning.
-Non-target species were immediately released (with the event recorded to correct estimates of trapping effort), whereas all rats were transported to the City of New Orleans Mosquito, Termites and Rodent Control Board facilities to be euthanized and necropsied in accordance with Tulane-approved IACUC protocols 0451 and 0460.
+Non-target species were immediately released (with the event recorded to correct estimates of trapping effort and success) All rats were transported to the City of New Orleans Mosquito, Termites and Rodent Control Board facilities to be euthanized and necropsied in accordance with Tulane-approved IACUC protocols 0451 and 0460.